-(Mark One):

-[X] ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the fiscal year ended December 31, 2011

-OR

-[] TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the transition period from to

-Commission file number: 000-25927

-A. Full title of the plan and the address of the plan, if different from that of the issuer named below:
+(Mark One): [X] ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the fiscal year ended December 31, 2012 OR [] TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the transition period from to to Commission file number: 000-25927 A. Full title of the plan and the address of the plan, if different from that of the issuer named below: Macatawa Bank 401(k) Plan B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office: Macatawa Bank Corporation, 10753 Macatawa Drive, Holland, Michigan 49424

-Macatawa Bank 401(k) Plan
+401(k) Plan